openvinotoolkit/openvino/docs/IE_DG/InferenceEngine_QueryAPI.md

 Each device name can then be passed to:

-* `InferenceEngine::Core::LoadNetwork` to load the network to a specific device.
+* `InferenceEngine::Core::LoadNetwork` to load the network to a specific device
-* `InferenceEngine::Core::GetMetric` to get common or device specific metrics.
+* `InferenceEngine::Core::GetMetric` to get common or device specific metrics
-* All other methods of the `Core` class that accept `deviceName`.
+* All other methods of the `Core` class that accept `deviceName`

 ### GetConfig()

-The code below demonstrates how to understand whether `HETERO` device dumps `.dot` files with split graphs during the split stage:
+The code below demonstrates how to understand whether the `HETERO` device dumps GraphViz `.dot` files with split graphs during the split stage:

 @snippet snippets/InferenceEngine_QueryAPI1.cpp part1